We can’t execute Win32API methods directly from PowerShell. What are

 Phishing in Microsoft Office - Calling Win32API.

-These are methods usually implemented in .dll
+These are methods usually implemented in .dlls like kernel32.dll that you

-can usually find in C:\Windows\System32
+can usually find in C:\Windows\System32.

 We can, however, compile and execute C# (CSharp) from PowerShell, and invoke